mng222n/loan-approval-ab/README.md

 ft-systems
-the code developed in ft systems to manage the contacts in finance services
+the code developed in ft systems to manage the contacts in communication services